Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Jetting around the world (literally) on one of the longest nonstop flights in existence means maximum time to enjoy truly fantastic products.
-It’s a big redemption win for seriously hard-earned miles!
+For points-and-miles geeks, jetting around the world on one of the longest nonstop flights in existence means they get to maximize their time on the truly fantastic products they and their friends aspire to.
+It’s a big redemption win for hard-earned miles!

-We’re diving into the 10 longest nonstop flights in the world and what they’re worth from a points perspective — along with some fun facts and the aircraft primed to get you to your destination.
+To that end, we’re diving into the 10 longest nonstop flights in the world and what they’re worth from a points perspective — along with fun facts about the aircraft primed to get you to your destination.

 The Top 10 Longest Nonstop Flights in the World